 |10k||4 GB||$100 + $146||$246||$5 + $0.05||$5.05||98%|

-These cost savings may appear trivial, but they’re not.
-Reducing the infrastructure cost of your free users can open up previously cost-prohibitive growth tactics.
-Google’s famed obsession around PUE gave them the COGS necessary to keep their search product free and therefore achieve massive reach. $0.01 / user / month may not seem like much, but that’s the cost of Dropbox’s “Getting Started” flow that gave free users an additional gig of free space2.
+These cost savings may appear trivial, but they’re not because unlike R&D, they are variable, not fixed, costs.
+Reducing variable cost of your free users can open up previously cost-prohibitive growth tactics.
+Google’s famed obsession around PUE gave them the COGS necessary to keep their search product free and therefore achieve massive reach.
+Nowadays, investor’s greatest concern: that the per-search costs are increasing.
+Amplitude spent a tremendous amount of engineering to give their free tier up to 10 million events a month, which has built up a free user base in a market dominated by Google Analytics.
+The cost of Dropbox’s “Getting Started” flow (that gave users an additional gig of free space) only cost them a penny a user a month, but unlocked massive growth2.

 Making the database the new system of record is not only a matter of convenience or cost, it should increasingly become a business need for startups looking for advantages against their incumbents.